 The violin plays an important role in symphonies.
 Many players hold the violin under their chin while playing with a stick and a single-stringed instrument with another hand.
 Like a guitar, there is also an electric violin.
 This article will highlight the differences between a classical violin and an electric violin.

-Electric violins are usually solid-bodied instruments that have been made with the intention of being electrified.
+Electric violins are usually solid-bodied instruments that have been made to be electrified.
 In the 1930s, some famous music stores offered electric violins.
 Fender Musical Instruments Corporation (an American producer of amplifiers and stringed instruments) produced only a small number of violins electric in 1958.
 They were reissued in 1969.
 In the 1980s more electric violin manufacturers were established.
 Since the 1990s, electric violin manufacturers have enjoyed a lot of success.

 Some deep information about Violin